 I have been a part of the great Davis brewers group, the Greenbelt Brewers Association.
 Through that group, leading Teach-a-Friend-to-Brew Days with the Sudwerk brewer team, taking brewing courses through the UC Davis Extension, reading every beer book and magazine I could get my hands on, and listening to the Brewing Network podcasts, I have become an award winning home brewer.

 We are committed to sustainable and environmentally friendly practices.
 As a small start-up, it can be difficult and expensive to implement everything we want to do.
 But our commitment to the environment runs deep.
-Here are some things we are planning to do:
+Here are some things we do:

-- A local farmer uses our spent brewing grain, which has been shown to provide nourishing feed for animals such as goats and cows.
+- A local farmer uses our spent brewing grain and hops, which has been shown to provide nourishing feed for animals.